jaidevxb/jaidevxb/README.md

 - 🚀 Tech Innovations in AI & ML
 - 🤝 Networking & collaboration with like-minded learners
 - 🧠 Solving DSA and algorithmic challenges
+- 🌱 Deeply curious and driven by a passion for continuous learning and exploration
 ---

 ### 🧠 Soft Skills